 1. Prior Marijuana Conviction: Personal or family misdemeanor convictions.

-2. Geographic Residency: Living for 3 of the last 5 years in a “disproportionately policed” census tract (based on 2015–2025 data).
+2. Geographic Residency: Living for 3 of the last 5 years in a “disproportionately policed” census tract.

 3. Economic Disadvantage: Residency in an economically distressed community.